Alexhuszagh/rust-lexical/lexical-core/README.md

 [![Latest Version](https://img.shields.io/crates/v/lexical-core.svg)](https://crates.io/crates/lexical-core)
 [![Rustc Version 1.37+](https://img.shields.io/badge/rustc-1.37+-lightgray.svg)](https://blog.rust-lang.org/2019/08/15/Rust-1.37.0.html)

 Low-level, lexical conversion routines for use in a `no_std` context.
-This crate by default does not use the Rust standard library.
+This crate by default does not use the Rust standard library, and does not require a system allocator.

+**Similar Projects**

+If you want a minimal, stable, and compile-time friendly version of lexical-core's float-parsing algorithm, see [minimal-lexical](https://github.com/Alexhuszagh/minimal-lexical).
+For language bindings to lexical, see [lexical-capi](https://github.com/Alexhuszagh/rust-lexical/tree/master/lexical-capi).

+**Table of Contents**

 - [Getting Started](#getting-started)
 - [Features](#features)